TUI Cruises: Planning for a carbon-free future | DW | 26.03.2021

 On a fleet basis, of course, you have an advantage if you are bringing new ships into the fleet that are more efficient.
 With all the companies out there trying to tackle carbon emissions, you really have to look carefully into the relative and absolute carbon emission goals and you will see that most of them have relative targets.
 So the biggest challenge really is to have this absolute target for these absolute emission reductions.
 And we can only achieve that by switching fuels.

 There's a lot of research happening regarding alternative fuels, but most are not scalable yet.
-Which fuel is going to come out on top do you think?
+Which fuel is going to come out on top?

 It's a bit too early to say, but I think we have to push the biofuels because we still have so many conventional ships out there.
 With a good blend-in strategy, you can really cut your emissions and you can increase that drop-in amount from year to year, for example, and adjust to where you need to be by 2030 or in 2050.